 London real estate is considered safe for long-term growth, although Brexit caused stagnation, and the transactions were down in the last three years as the UK prepared to exit from the EU.
 However, the market witnessed positive growth in the last weeks.
 The asking price of houses increased for British homes in the first week of April compared to last year, where clear signs of recovery and bottoming out could be seen.

 At least a 1.1 per cent monthly rise in asking price was reported by Rightmove.
 The property market data show the price decline stopped in the early months of 2019, and now the market has stabilised, encouraging buyers to take action.

-Buyers are relieved that the impact of Brexit will be less than expected and many want to gain from the current static rates and low fixed rate mortgages.
-Buyers are also motivated by the rise in rents in the cities like London where rents rose 3.7 percent in March to £1,737 pounds a month (Hampton's data).
+Buyers are relieved that the impact of Brexit will be less than expected, and many want to benefit from the current static rates and low fixed-rate mortgages.
+Buyers are also motivated by the rise in rents in the cities like London, where rents rose 3.7 per cent in March to 1,737 pounds a month (Hampton's data).
 The rent in the capital is at least 2.3 times higher than in other regions.

-Not just the residential and commercial markets, the real estate healthcare investments were up 13 percent as per documented transactions (report by Healthcare Capital Markets 2019) that found the total value of the transaction was £1.49 billion in the last year.
-The overseas investments grew 20 percent, almost equivalent to 2013 rates when 70 percent of the investment was made from overseas.
+Not just the residential and commercial markets, the real estate healthcare investments were up 13 per cent as per the recently recorded transactions (reported by Healthcare Capital Markets 2019) that found the total value of the transaction was £1.49 billion in the last year.
+In addition, the overseas investments grew 20 per cent, almost equivalent to 2013 rates and 70 per cent of the investment was made from abroad.

 To know more about UK properties, click Hamilton International Estates (www.hamiltoninternationalestates.com).